livani/erp-vendor-payment-acquisition-integration-REST-/06_HTTP_Request.md

 GET /invoice?approval_document_id=1&vendor_id=1
 ```

-The actual production host and endpoint configuration are intentionally omitted.
+> The actual production host and endpoint configuration of this project are intentionally omitted.

 ---